kubewarden/docs/docs/tasks.md

       mutating: false
     ```

     > TIP: By default, the `name` value is set to `generated-policy`.
 You might want to edit it before you deploy the `ClusterAdmissionPolicy`.
-    >
-    > NOTE: To avoid confusion, the value above has been set to `privileged-pods`.
+The name in the immediately previous example has been set to `privileged-pods`.

   - Deploy the `ClusterAdmissionPolicy` to your Kubernetes cluster